 To explain what hypnosis is, let us first explain what it’s not.
 There is nothing mystical or magical about hypnosis, it’s not a magic wand, it doesn’t involve mind control and you won’t be clucking like a chicken (unless you specifically want to!).
 Therapeutic hypnosis has nothing to do with stage hypnosis, which is designed purely for entertainment purposes.

 Hypnotherapy involves therapeutic hypnosis.
 It is a focussed state of attention, which is described by many as extremely relaxed and trance-like.
-In this relaxed state of awareness, the Hypnotherapist makes suggestions to the client that can be experienced as changes in sensations, perceptions, thoughts or behaviour.
+In this relaxed state of awareness, a Hypnotherapist makes suggestions to the client that can be experienced as changes in sensations, perceptions, thoughts or behaviour.

 It can be used to help you access or develop powerful personal resources that can be directed towards achieving your goals.
 For example: